Do Glentoran already have the look of champions?

 Despite their defeat on Friday, Larne also look like genuine title contenders, their credentials having been amply displayed by outstanding victories in their previous two outings - a 4-0 win over Cliftonville followed up by a 4-2 success over Linfield at Windsor Park last week.

-Supporters of Crusaders and Cliftonville will also harbour realistic ambitions of mounting a title push over the course of the season.
+Supporters of Crusaders and Cliftonville will also harbour realistic hopes of mounting a title push over the course of the season.

-For the Glens' part, they look a much more complete, cohesive unit than in recent years and although some of their close season signings may not have been as headline grabbing as during the previous summer, those they did add to their squad have made positive contributions so far.
+For the Glens' part, they look a more complete, cohesive unit than in recent years and although some of their close season signings may not have been as headline grabbing as during the previous summer, those they did add to their squad have made positive contributions so far.

 Aidan Wilson has been a stabilising presence in defence, James Singleton a consistent performer in midfield and Danny Purkis chipped in with significant goals off the bench.